Pikmin Bloom: Development and release

 Niantic developed Pikmin Bloom under license from Nintendo after having previously collaborated on Pokémon Go.

 It was first announced in 2021.
 Global rollout began in Australia and Singapore on October 27, 2021, North and South America on October 28, Japan on November 1, and lastly it was available worldwide by November 2.

+In May 2025, Scopely acquired Niantic, with Pikmin Bloom as one in three games retained by Niantic in the sale.

 Reception

 Pikmin Bloom received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Early reviewers likened Pikmin Bloom to a gamified fitness experience, similar to fitness apps that convert daily steps taken into coins and minigames.
 Jess Reyes of Digital Trends wrote that Pikmin Bloom was "more a Nintendo fitness app than a video game", comparing it to Pokémon Go.

 Some Android users using Android 11 or 12 at the game's launch reported delayed notifications including SMS messages.
 Initial reports of the delayed notifications were reported during beta testing.
 Niantic acknowledged the issues on November 5 and released two updates which minimize the delayed notifications.

 Pikmin Bloom was downloaded two million times in two weeks after its launch, and as of April 2024, the game had grossed $44 million since its release.